JuliaLang/julia/doc/src/manual/variables.md

 ```

 In the Julia REPL and several other Julia editing environments, you can type many Unicode math
-symbols by typing the backslashed LaTeX symbol name followed by tab.
+symbols by typing the backslash LaTeX symbol name followed by tab.
 For example, the variable
 name `δ` can be entered by typing `\delta`-*tab*, or even `α̂₂` by `\alpha`-*tab*-`\hat`-
 *tab*-`\_2`-*tab*.
 (If you find a symbol somewhere, e.g. in someone else's code,
 that you don't know how to type, the REPL help will tell you: just type `?` and